harshcodesit/harshcodesit/README.md

 - 🌱 I’m currently learning **React , Figma**

-- 👨‍💻 All of my projects are available at [Harshwardhan | Portfolio](https://harshwardhan.dorik.io/](https://harshwardhan-singh.netlify.app/)
+- 👨‍💻 You can find all of my projects at [Harshwardhan's Portfolio](https://harshwardhan-singh.netlify.app/)

 - 💬 Ask me about **JavaScript , MERN stack , Nodejs**